PennyLaneAI/pennylane/doc/API/overview.rst

 Here, we have begun defining some important class attributes ('identifiers') that allow OpenQML to identify the device.
 These include:

-* ``name``: a string containing the official name of the device
+* :attr:`~.Device.name`: a string containing the official name of the device
-* ``short_name``: the string used to identify and load the device by users of OpenQML
+* :attr:`~.Device.short_name`: the string used to identify and load the device by users of OpenQML
-* ``api_version``: the version number of OpenQML that this device was made for.
+* :attr:`~.Device.api_version`: the version number of OpenQML that this device was made for.
 If the user attempts to load the device on a different version of OpenQML, a :class:`~.DeviceError` will be raised.
-* ``version``: the version number of the device.
+* :attr:`~.Device.version`: the version number of the device.
-* ``author``: the author of the device.
+* :attr:`~.Device.author`: the author of the device.

-Note that, apart from ``short_name``, these are all optional. ``short_name``, however, **must** be defined, so that it is accessible from the OpenQML interface.
+Note that, apart from :attr:`~.Device.short_name`, these are all optional. :attr:`~.Device.short_name`, however, **must** be defined, so that it is accessible from the OpenQML interface.

 Supporting operators and expectations
 -------------------------------------

 There are also three private class attributes to be defined for your custom device:

-* ``_operator_map``: a dictionary mapping an OpenQML supported operation (string) to the corresponding function/operation in the plugin.
+* :attr:`~.Device._operation_map`: a dictionary mapping an OpenQML supported operation (string) to the corresponding function/operation in the plugin.
 The keys are accessible to the user via the public attribute :attr:`~.Device.gates` and public method :meth:`~.Device.supported`.

-* ``_observable_map``: a dictionary mapping an OpenQML supported expectation (string) to the corresponding function/operation in the plugin.
-The keys are accessible to the user via the public attribute :attr:`~.Device.observables` and public method :meth:`~.Device.supported`.
+* :attr:`~.Device._expectation_map`: a dictionary mapping an OpenQML supported expectation (string) to the corresponding function/operation in the plugin.
+The keys are accessible to the user via the public attribute :attr:`~.Device.expectations` and public method :meth:`~.Device.supported`.

-* ``_capabilities``: (optional) a dictionary containing information about the capabilities of the device.
+* :attr:`~.Device._capabilities`: (optional) a dictionary containing information about the capabilities of the device.
 At the moment, only the key ``'model'`` is supported, which may return either ``'qubit'`` or ``'CV'``.
 Alternatively, you may use this class dictionary to return additional information to the user - this is accessible from the OpenQML frontend via the public method :meth:`~.Device.capabilities`.

 For example, a very basic operator map that supports only two gates might look like so:

 .. code-block:: python

-    _operator_map = {'CNOT': cnot_function, 'PauliX': X_function}
+    _operation_map = {'CNOT': cnot_function, 'PauliX': X_function}

-where ``'CNOT'`` represents the built-in operation :class:`~.CNOT`, and ``'PauliX'`` represents the built-in operation :class:`~.ops.PauliX`.
+where ``'CNOT'`` represents the built-in operation :class:`~.CNOT`, and ``'PauliX'`` represents the built-in operation :class:`~openqml.ops.builtins_discrete.PauliX`.
 The functions in the dictionary can be of any form you like, and can exist in the plugin within the same file, separate files, or may even be imported from a different library.
 As long as the corresponding key representing the supported operator is there, OpenQML will allow that operation to be placed on the device.

-For a better idea of how the ``_operator_map`` and ``_observable_map`` work, refer to the two reference plugins.
+For a better idea of how the :attr:`~.Device._operation_map` and :attr:`~.Device._expectation_map` work, refer to the two reference plugins.

 Applying operations
 -------------------